rust-lang/rust/src/doc/rustc/src/command-line-arguments.md

 otherwise it will use a static library.
 If the kind is specified on the command-line, it will override the kind specified in a `link` attribute.

-Note that if you don't specify the `KIND`, the default linkage modifiers won't be applied.
+If you don't specify `KIND`, no linkage modifiers will be applied.
 For instance, [`+bundle` linkage modifier][bundle-modifier] won't be used in conjunction with static library by default.

 The name used in a `link` attribute may be overridden using the form `-l